-R & A staff are finalizing a series of profession-specific BARJ implementation guides for law enforcement, prosecutors, defense attorneys, judges, and probation officers.
+R&A staff are finalizing a series of profession-specific BARJ implementation guides for law enforcement, prosecutors, defense attorneys, judges, and probation officers.
 These five guides will be published by ICJIA through December 2005.
-Additional guides for community-based agencies, victim advocates, offender advocates, governmental agencies, youth and schools are planned.
+Additional guides for corrections, detention centers, parole and schools are planned.